paritytech/txwrapper-core/packages/txwrapper-polkadot/README.md

 # About

-Txwrapper library for Polkadot, Kusama, Westend, Statemint and Statemine.
+Txwrapper library for polkadot relay and system chains; specifically Polkadot, Kusama, Rococo, Westend, Statemint and Statemine.

-Note: not all methods avaible apply to all supported chains.
-In particular the parachains Statemint and Statemine use the `assets` pallet which is not a part of the relay chain.
+Note: not all methods available apply to all supported chains.
+To check what methods are supported by a chain consult the pallets included in chain's runtime.

 ## Get Started